chuckeles/DragonsAndGenerators/README.md

-# DragonsAndGenerators
+# Dragons and Generators

-A college assignment to kill the dragon and save the princessess
+This is a school assignment.
+I am supposed to find the shortest path to kill the dragon and save the princesses.